Articles on: Using the eShepherd Web App

 This feature acts as a one-way mechanism to gently guide the animal back into the paddock and reunite it with the rest of the herd.

-⚠️ Important: The number of audio-pulse pairs used during return-to-paddock is also limited.
-The limit is configured in consultation with your eShepherd representative, based on the breed and behaviour of your animals.
+⚠️ Important: The return-to-paddock feature is initially activated by your eShepherd representative, after which you can turn it on and off yourself (through the web portal).
+The number of audio-pulse pairs used during return-to-paddock is also limited and configured in consultation with your eShepherd representative, based on your animals' breed and behaviour.

 3. Limitations and Appropriate Use